Wingman-19/CPP_UAV_Stereo_Vision/README.md

 # Obstacle Avoidance Using Stereo Vision

 ## Introduction
 This document gives an overview of our process for performing obstacle avoidance for unmanned air vehicles using stereoscopic vision.
-The preceeding sections discuss the steps that the code will execute ([Overall Process](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#overall-prcess)) as well as the algorithm for determining how to avoid an obstacle ([Section Selection](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#section-selection) and [Movements](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#movements)).
+The preceeding sections discuss the steps that the code will execute ([Overall Process](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#overall-process)) as well as the algorithm for determining how to avoid an obstacle ([Section Selection](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#section-selection) and [Movements](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#movements)).
 There are sections for terminology ([Terms](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#terms)) and links to the papers and references that we used throughout the process ([Links / Papers](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#links--papers))

 ## Requirements
   * Avoid static obstacles using a stereoscopic camera while moving from point A to point B
   * Avoid moving obstacles using a stereoscopic camera while moving from point A to point B

-## Overall Prcess
+## Overall Process
   1. Open the zed camera
       * Set the parameters here as well
   2. Create the disparity image